-A basic homeowners insurance policy does not cover damage caused by earthquakes, though it will cover fire damage that occurs as a result of one.
-Otherwise, to actually cover your home and belongings from the direct effects of a quake, you’ll need a separate earthquake insurance policy.
+A basic homeowners insurance policy does not cover damage caused by earthquakes.
+To actually cover your home and belongings from the direct effects of a quake, you’ll need a separate earthquake insurance policy.

-With earthquake insurance, your home, personal belongings, and additional living expenses (if you can’t live in your home after a quake) are all covered in the event of an earthquake.
+Earthquake insurance covers your home, personal belongings, and additional living expenses (if you can’t live in your home after a quake) in the event of an earthquake.

 Key takeaways

-Earthquake insurance costs thousands of dollars a year — and this is on top of your standard home insurance policy.
+• Earthquake insurance costs thousands of dollars a year on top of your standard home insurance policy.

 Compare rates for earthquake insurance